 Cost per Night:

-> $45 to $55 per night for 4 of us.
-I can’t give an exact figure as we have stayed in a triple room, where we payed for an extra adult, and in the couples dorm in double bunks.
+$45 to $55 per night for 4 of us.
+I can’t give an exact figure as we have stayed in a triple room, where we payed for an extra adult, in 2 double rooms and in the couples dorm in double bunks.
 Back Home operate a stay 6 nights get the 7th night free discount system, so if you can stay longer you can save a decent amount of money, we book around this system to make our stay as cheap as possible.
 We also had a small discount.

-> Number of Beds:
+Number of Beds:

 The triple rooms have a double bed below and a single bed above.
 The bottom bunk is easily big enough for the children and I, we had to pay for an extra mattress on the floor , but rules is rules.
 In the couples dorm the three of us shared one double bunk bed, my husband wasn’t with us on that trip.